tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 The output includes more than a simple code sample showing how to call a REST endpoint in that language.
 The output includes a whole SDK that includes the various nuts and bolts of an implementation in that language.

-Providing this code not only speeds implementation for developers, it also helps you scale your language agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.
+Providing this code not only speeds implementation for developers, it also helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.

 ## Export to HTML